Creating a Sequence

 static <T> Mono<T> fromFuture(CompletableFuture<? extends T> future)

-static <T> Mono<T> fromCompletionStage(CompletionStage<? extends T> completionStage)
+static <T> Mono<T> fromFuture(

 static <T> Mono<T> fromCompletionStage(

-Supplier<? extends CompletionStage<? extends T>> stageSupplier)
+Supplier<? extends CompletionStage<? extends T>> stageSupplier

 I want to highlight three things here.